 Yet literary fiction largely avoids digital media: the majority of contemporary novels are set in the past; in remote or rural areas; in an alternative present where web 2.0 never happened, and nobody has a smartphone; or five minutes into the future, as if the internet is more palatable by displacement.

-As a whole, contemporary fiction does not adequately reflect or explore this fundamental aspect of modern life.
+As a whole, contemporary fiction does not often reflect or explore this fundamental aspect of modern life.
 New media brings new challenges, and with Empty State we aim to embrace these.

 A long but non-exhaustive list of things we’re interested in exploring with Empty State: